<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/hiring-and-growing-instrumentation-teams"/>
+<link href="https://trmccormick.com/blog/when-to-rewrite-schema"/>

 <author>